 - Hominy: Canned hominy takes some of the work out of making pozole, but if you decide to use dried hominy, set aside time to prepare it.

-Like our beef paya soup and mutton paya soup, you can add foot bones or trotters to the pork shoulder to deeply flavor the pozole broth.
+Like beef paya soup and mutton paya soup, you can add foot bones or trotters to the pork shoulder to deeply flavor the pozole broth.

-- Add the pork in a single layer and let it brown for 3-4 minutes.
-Repeat with the remaining pork, and set it aside.
+- Warm oil in an Instant Pot on saute mode until it begins to smoke.
+Add the pork pieces in a single layer and let them brown for 3-4 minutes.
+Repeat with the remaining pork, and set the meat aside.

 - Using tongs, retrieve the garlic head from the broth.
 Squeeze the garlic head to release the cloves into the broth, and whisk to combine.